General Tournament Information

 Home school students register as individual players in the region where they live.
 Home school students who actively participate in the chess club of the public school for the area where they live are eligible to participate on the team for that public school.

 Team Play: Players from a public or private school also compete for the team division title.
 Four or more students, up to 10, from a school are considered a team (whether or not they register together).
 The total of the top four scorers from a school determines the school's score for the tournament.
-There are titles available in each Region for K-5th grade Team and 6-8th grade Team.
+There are titles available in each Region for K-5th grade Team and 6-8th grade Team as appropriate.
 9-12th grade players compete as individuals only.
 For information about the high school team championship tournament contact the Oregon High School Chess Team Association.

 All registrations and fees must be submitted by the dates outlined on the registration form.
 Note: Participants who qualify for the State Tournament must register for the State Tournament.
 The registration for the Regional does not cover the cost or registration for the State Tournament.